MrMontana1889/CE.Domain/README.md

 # Source Code

-A zip file is part of the CE.Domain project here on GitHub.
-You can download the source code for this example there.
+You can download the full source code for this sample [here](https://culinorg.files.wordpress.com/2018/07/ce-domain-inventory1.zip).